Have a question?

 Programme Objectives

-• The primary objective of the courses is to train students in Hindu Spiritual Care otherwise called Hindu Chaplaincy.
+• to train students in Hindu Spiritual Care, otherwise called Hindu Chaplaincy

 Programme Outcomes